Physician Assistants in Med Spas: Qualified, Trusted, Safe Providers

 • Mentorships and hands-on proctoring from experienced aesthetic providers

-Many PAs who work in medical spas have invested in certifications from industry leaders such as Allergan Aesthetics and Galderma.
-They are often integral to clinical training and staff education within their practices.
+Many PAs who work in medical spas have invested in certifications from industry leaders such as Allergan Aesthetics and Galderma, from CME-accredited aesthetic injector training institutions such as the Academy for Injection Anatomy, and from specialized courses dedicated to safely using aesthetic lasers and energy devices, performing PRP, and more.

 Licensure and scope of practice

-PAs are licensed by state medical boards, and their scope of practice is defined by state-specific laws and regulations, their supervising or collaborating physician, and institutional protocols and delegation agreements.
+PAs are licensed by state medical boards.
+Their scope of practice is defined by state-specific laws and regulations, medical board rules, their supervising or collaborating physician, practice-level protocols and delegation agreements.

 Generally, PAs can: